Ollynov/web-scraper/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Create a `.env` file in the root directory and add the following:
+3. Create a `.env` file in the root directory and add the following (you'll need a firecrawl api key):
    ```
    PORT=3000
    DATABASE_URL=postgresql://localhost:5432/web_scraper_mvp